wacncontent/CustomizeTool/output/articles/storage/storage-premium-storage-preview-portal.md

 If the disk traffic mostly consists of small I/O sizes, it is highly likely that your application will hit the IOPS limit before the throughput limit.
 On the other hand, if the disk traffic mostly consists of large I/O sizes, it is highly likely that your application will hit the throughput limit instead of the IOPS limit.
 You can maximize your application’s IOPS and throughput capacity by using optimal I/O sizes and also by limiting the number of pending I/O requests for disk.

 ## Snapshots and Copy Blob when using Premium Storage
 You can create a snapshot for Premium Storage in the same way as you create a snapshot when using Standard Storage.
 Since Premium Storage is locally redundant, we recommend that you create snapshots and then copy those snapshots to a geo-redundant standard storage account.
-For more information, see [Azure Storage Redundancy Options](http://msdn.microsoft.com/library/azure/dn727290.aspx).
+For more information, see [Azure Storage Redundancy Options](http://msdn.microsoft.com/zh-cn/library/azure/dn727290.aspx).

 If a disk is attached to a VM, certain API operations are not permitted on the page blob backing the disk.
-For example, you cannot perform a [Copy Blob](http://msdn.microsoft.com/library/azure/dd894037.aspx) operation on that blob as long as the disk is attached to a VM.
-Instead, first create a snapshot of that blob by using the [Snapshot Blob](http://msdn.microsoft.com/library/azure/ee691971.aspx) REST API method, and then perform the [Copy Blob](http://msdn.microsoft.com/library/azure/dd894037.aspx) of the snapshot to copy the attached disk.
+For example, you cannot perform a [Copy Blob](http://msdn.microsoft.com/zh-cn/library/azure/dd894037.aspx) operation on that blob as long as the disk is attached to a VM.
+Instead, first create a snapshot of that blob by using the [Snapshot Blob](http://msdn.microsoft.com/zh-cn/library/azure/ee691971.aspx) REST API method, and then perform the [Copy Blob](http://msdn.microsoft.com/zh-cn/library/azure/dd894037.aspx) of the snapshot to copy the attached disk.
 Alternatively, you can detach the disk and then perform any necessary operations on the underlying blob.

 ### Important Notes:

 - The number of snapshots for a single blob is limited to 100.
 A snapshot can be taken every 10 minutes at most.
 - The maximum capacity for snapshots per Premium Storage account is 10 TB.
 Note that snapshot capacity refers to the total amount of data in snapshots only, and does not include data in the base blob.
 - To maintain geo-redundant copies of your snapshots, you can copy snapshots from a premium storage account to a geo-redundant standard storage account by using AzCopy or Copy Blob.
-For more information, see [How to use AzCopy with Microsoft Azure Storage](storage-use-azcopy.md) and [Copy Blob](http://msdn.microsoft.com/library/azure/dd894037.aspx).
+For more information, see [How to use AzCopy with Windows Azure Storage](/documentation/articles/storage-use-azcopy) and [Copy Blob](http://msdn.microsoft.com/zh-cn/library/azure/dd894037.aspx).
 - For detailed information on performing REST operations against page blobs in Premium Storage accounts, see [Using Blob Service Operations with Azure Premium Storage](http://go.microsoft.com/fwlink/?LinkId=521969) in the MSDN library.

 ## Using Linux VMs with Premium Storage